samuelfchen/rda-1/README.md

 }
 ```

-#### _API "Piece #2": the IRdaSerializable interface_
+#### _API Part 2: the IRdaSerializable interface_

-The _IRdaSerializable interface_ is for applications to implement object serialization using RDA.
-It defines two methods:
+The _IRdaSerializable interface_ defines two methods for applications to implement object serialization using RDA:

 * **ToRda()**: produces an RDA container that contains specific properties of the object, for serialization.

 * **FromRda(rda)**: restores the object's specific properties from values in a given RDA container, for de-serialization.

-The "RDA Method" of object-serialization is discussed in [this article](https://foldda.github.io/rda/object-serialization-pattern).
+The so-called "RDA Method of Object-Serialization" is described in [this article](https://foldda.github.io/rda/object-serialization-pattern).

 #### _Test Cases_